mcrowe/mcrowe.github.com/source/_posts/2012-04-14-10-most-underused-activerecord-relation-methods.markdown

 categories: ruby rails
 ---

-Knee-deep in `ActiveRecord::Relation` code yesterday, I found some interesting nuggets that I had either had never heard of, or have seen far too rarely.
+Knee-deep in `ActiveRecord::Relation` code yesterday, I found some interesting nuggets that I had either never heard of, or have seen far too rarely.
 Here I've gathered my top ten most underused relation methods from that list, for your reading delight.

 <!-- more -->